 This Inventureship resulted in the creation of a whitepaper discussing the advantages of investing in farmland, explaining why an investment in organic land can have a higher financial return compared to conventional land, and how an investment in mid-sized organic and ecological farmland can make a substantial financial impact on rural communities.
 The MBA student researched, analyzed, and discussed topics including triple bottom line, impact investing, economies of size, the local money multiplier, slow money, organic food, local food, and mid-sized farming (vs. small “farmers’ market” farmers) to complete and publically present the final whitepaper: The Investment Advantages of Organic Farmland.

 What he learned & activated: "The Inventureship was the perfect opportunity for me to apply my ongoing education at Babson at a real-world company that prioritized impact along with profit.
-The structure, funding, and support of The Lewis Institute made the experience one of the highlights of my second year and paved the way for a smooth transition back into the professional world.
+The structure, funding, and support of the Institute for Social Innovation made the experience one of the highlights of my second year and paved the way for a smooth transition back into the professional world.
 Most excitingly, what began as an Inventureship ultimately led to a job offer and my current position as Director of Business Development at Iroquois Valley Farmland REIT, an organic farmland finance company raising private capital to secure land for organic farmers in 14 states around the country."

 –Alex Mackay MBA’17